 Evolution, by and large, has had center stage in shaping life as we know it.
 Everything that roots or runs, burrows or swims, grazes, pecks, or stalks has been steered by its hand.
 The idea has also sparked one of the most heated debates humans have ever thrown their collective lot into — that of our origin.

 This debate revolves around two opposing ideas: intelligent design (or ‘creationism’) and evolutionism.
-Often messy, this debate has muddied the scientific waters from which the theory spawned from.
+Often messy, this debate has muddied the scientific waters from which the theory spawned.
 Presenting the debate as a choice between two entities tends to somewhat put the two on the same level in our subconscious.
 Pitting something against (quite literally) the concept of divinity, then, makes it rather easy for us to impart almost supernatural, godlike traits to the process — to think it almost a living creature, that shapes life according to its own wants and whims.
 After all, something which replaces the work of gods must be a pretty powerful and impressive force in and of itself, right?

 Which brings us around to what we’re going to sink our teeth into today: some of the misconceptions that I have seen surrounding the idea of evolution.

 - 1 That evolution created life, and the theory of evolution equates to a theory about the origin of life.

 - 2 That evolution doesn’t have a direction — it’s random!